DEFRA/epr-regulator-service/README.md

 ### Configuration

-In order to run the Epr Regulator Service, some configuration will need to be set in user-secrets.
+In order to run the EPR Regulator Service, some configuration will need to be set in user-secrets.
 Configuration properties will be separated by `.` in this documentation.

 Internal developers can set appropriate user-secrets by using the private [epr-tools-environment-variables](https://dev.azure.com/defragovuk/RWD-CPR-EPR4P-ADO/_git/epr-tools-environment-variables?path=%2F&version=GBbigtool-vibe&_a=contents) project.